statox/statox.github.io/src/posts/p5/winter-holiday-2020/triomino/index.md

 #### AI

 At first I wanted to go with a clever AI which would use some kind of A* algorithm to find the best possible move to do.
-However my first AI version was much more simple: Looking for all the possible moves and placing the triomino with the highest score.
+However my first AI version was much simpler: Looking for all the possible moves and placing the triomino with the highest score.

 To have a working AI I needed to implement the [complete set of scoring rules](https://www.pressmantoy.com/wp-content/uploads/2018/01/Tri-Ominos.pdf), but I only implemented the basic rule of "when the player places a tile her score is incremented by the sum of the digits on the tile" and the bonus points at the beginning of the game.
-I didn't implement bonuses when completing some shapes.  implemented the bonus points when a shape is completed
+I didn't implemented the bonus points granted when a shape is completed.

 So given my incomplete set of rules I played a few game against my basic AI and I realized that it is still pretty good, actually as good as a human who would play the game for the first time without thinking of the strategy but never missing a possible spot.